jxblum/chromaprint/README-JAVA.md

 ## Status

-This is a conversion of the C++ Chromaprint library to Java.
+This is a conversion of the C++ Chromaprint library to Java by Cursor.

 The core fingerprinting algorithms have been ported, but some advanced features (like full FFT implementation, audio decoding) may need additional work for production use.

 ## Differences from C++ Version